Welcome to the Friends of Ropley School (FROGS)

 Anything you can think of!

-The biggest event of the year is our highly successful Christmas Fair, but there are kids' discos, the Easter Egg hunt, wine & cheese events, and more!
+The biggest event of the year is our highly successful Christmas Fair, but there are kids' discos, the Easter Egg hunt, race nights, quiz nights and more!
 We’re always looking for new ideas.
-In 2015 we ran our first Book Quest week and in October we’re planning our first Harvest Food Fest event.

 Ways to get involved: FROGS, Tadpoles, ToADS